h-bails/whack-a-prawn/README.md

 ### __Code__

-- Code for the ability to toggle music was inspired by [FreeCodeCamp.](https://forum.freecodecamp.org/t/how-to-play-mp3-in-the-background-music-automatically/308554)
+- This [Stack Overflow](https://stackoverflow.com/questions/51276757/how-to-toggle-audio-play-pause-with-a-button-click) thread was helpful in figuring out how to toggle music.

 ### __Content__